 Orange Bay Beach West: There are two bays in Jamaica named Orange Bay.
 This one is in Negril near a crowding of resort properties, and the other -- Orange Bay Beach --- is in a little town of the same name.

-Another place to consider is Windsor Castle Beach.
+A second alternative that beach-goers can consider is Windsor Castle Beach.
 The sand is gray on this beach and its a thin patch before it meets ocean on one side or trees and brush on the other.
 One of the best features of this beach is rocky formations by the shore that make for scenic and turbulent splashes of waves.

 Hope Bay: Hope Bay is lined with tropical greenery which help to block out the cars driving by on the road that backs the beach.
 The sand is almost grey and leads to waters of a deep blue hue.

-The beaches nearby are listed below.
+The beaches nearby are summarized right below.

 |Buff Bay||Buff Bay||East|